 In this paper, only the mental comfort indicator will be described in more details.
-We assumed that mental comfort of the farmers depends on the following issues: social status; health; free time and workload; stress; education and usefulness of knowledge; and ability to obtain neighbourhood help.
+We assumed that mental comfort of the farmers depends on the following issues: social status; health; free time and workload; stress; education and usefulness of knowledge; and ability to obtain neighbourhood helps.
 Table 1. shows that in the sample, among all the empirical maximums, the indicator of mental comfort was the lowest of all partial indicators, while the standard deviation was the smallest.

-&lt;sup>3 The research is a part of project financed by "National Science Centre, Poland" no. 2015/19/B/HS4/02273 (Measuring relative performance of farms representing a different level of conformance with Sustainable Development).
+3 The research is a part of project financed by "National Science Centre, Poland" no. 2015/19/B/HS4/02273 (Measuring relative performance of farms representing a different level of conformance with Sustainable Development).

-&lt;sup>4 The FADN database in Poland covers 12.1 thousand respondents representing 730 thousand farms whose standard production value exceeds 4 thousand euro, that is it covers only commercial farms.
-The remaining partial indicators were constructed basing on the following variables: economic potential - property, labour productivity, production value,
+4 The FADN database in Poland covers 12.1 thousand respondents representing 730 thousand farms whose standard production value exceeds 4 thousand euro, that is it covers only commercial farms.

-&lt;sup>5 The remaining partial indicators were constructed basing on the following Variables: economic potential - property, labour productivity, production value, agricultural area, work profitability, return on capital, stability of income, independence of income from financial support, financial independence; production potential - soil quality, risk of water and wind erosion, water conditions, content of nutrients in soil, soil acidification, natural sites; environmental equirements; correctness of agriculture on the environment, knowledge about the concept of sustainable agriculture, environmental requirements; correctness of agriculture production - soil examination, parameters of chemical plant protection, the basis for determining the mineral fertilisation dose, incorporating manure, catch crops, rules for plant selection, agri-environmental programmes, the basis for the decision on the chemical plant protection treatment, correctness of the use of sprayer, incorporation of straw, prevention of loss of water from soil, seeds; correctness of agricultural practice in animal production - conditions in the livestock building, slipperiness of floors, aggressiveness of animals, separated pens, disinfection of rooms, intensity of stocking; living conditions - sewage system, location, housing conditions.
+The remaining partial indicators were constructed basing on the following variables: economic potential - property, labour productivity, production value, agricultural area, work profitability, return on capital, stability of income, independence of income from financial support, financial independence; production potential - soil quality, risk of water and wind erosion, water conditions, content of nutrients in soil, soil acidification, natural sites; environmental perception - impact of agriculture on the environment, knowledge about the concept of sustainable agriculture, environmental requirements; correctness of agricultural practice in plant production - soil examination, parameters of chemical plant protection, the basis for determining the mineral fertilisation dose, incorporating manure, catch crops, rules for plant selection, agri-environmental programmes, the basis for the decision on the chemical plant protection treatment, correctness of the use of sprayer, incorporation of straw, prevention of loss of water from soil, seeds; correctness of agricultural practice in animal production - conditions in the livestock building, slipperiness of floors, aggressiveness of animals, separated pens, disinfection of rooms, intensity of stocking; living conditions - sewage system, gas system, location, housing conditions.
 Detailed information on methods and exact parameters used for the construction of all these variables can be found in (Sulewski, Kloczko-Gajewska 2018).